SrihariMannam/2nd-project/README.md

 # 2nd-project

-nnew project made with node.js
+new project made with node.js

+it is my 2nd practice project